 - Enter the job title you're applying for.

-- Copy and paste the job description into the provided field.
+- Copy and paste the job description into the field.

 - Press "Save Job Description" to analyze your resume.

-You’ll then see a list of keywords—highlighting the ones already in your resume and showing important ones you’re missing.
+You'll then see a list of keywords, with the ones already in your resume highlighted and the important ones you're missing called out.

 From there, you can: